ipwgml/satrain/docs/getting_started.md

 ## Listing available files

- The ``iwpgml list`` command can be used to list the files on the local machine that ``satrain`` is aware of.
+ The ``satrain list`` command can be used to list the files on the local machine that ``satrain`` is aware of.
 After a successful download, it should show a table listing relative locations of each dataset and how many files it comprises.